 Don’t Overlook Detroit

 Thanks to the funding of numerous philanthropic organizations, there has been a steady rise of new things to do in Detroit over the last two years.

 Abandoned buildings, vacant lots and dilapidated neighborhoods have been revitalized, encouraging growth in the Motor City.
 Officials have approved multi-million dollar development projects, particularly in the downtown area, to boost tourism and put Detroit back on the map.

 Despite the skepticism you may have about a city with the largest municipal bankruptcy in the country, Detroit has made a serious comeback.
-This year it was named the second best city in the world to visit by Lonely Planet and we put it on our list of must-visit places in 2018.
+In 2018 it was named the second best city in the world to visit by Lonely Planet and it has topped other lists of must-visit places to visit in recent years.
 In short, Motown is having a moment and these are just a few of the best new Detroit attractions.

 N’Namdi Center for Contemporary Art

 A long overdo addition to the Detroit art world, the N’Namdi Center for Contemporary Art provides both an exhibition and performance space for local artists.
 In addition to art shows and openings, the gallery hosts public events and lectures for the area community.